Dividend ETFs

 Pros Cons

-Dividend Growth Focus: Provides access to U.S. companies with proven track records of consistently increasing dividends each year.Market Risk: Value fluctuates with the underlying index or sector.
+Dividend Growth Focus: Provides access to U.S. companies with proven track records of consistently increasing dividends each year.Low Current Yield: The yield is often under 2%, which won't generate significant cash flow for retirees needing income today.

 Who Should Consider VIG?